 While you are, in a way, telling your “story”, you are not crafting a memoir.
 A resume is formatted more like a list or series of lists.
 Bullet points are acceptable, as are lists of skills and explanations of your accomplishments in incomplete sentences.
 Make use of variations in text size, bold or italics, underlining headers, maybe even columns.
 You can use any formatting that you like, provided that it doesn’t detract from the readability of your resume.
 Finally, make sure that the page looks balanced: there should be enough content that the page feels full, but enough white space that the reader is not overwhelmed.

 While there are many different ways you can show your qualifications, there are a few sections all professional resumes must include.
-These are the pieces of information that a hiring manager expects to find, and you could wind up in the discard pile if you leave them out.
+To write a perfect resume, you have to include all the pieces of information that a hiring manager expects to find; you could wind up in the discard pile if you leave them out.
 Each section should be clearly labeled, though you don’t have to use the exact same wording as below.

 Contact information is usually placed in the header of the first page of your resume.
 If you are submitting a cover letter as part of the same document, your cover letter can also include your contact details.
 Regardless, make sure that no matter which paper the hiring manager is reading, they can locate and read your contact information easily.
 The reader should be able to find your name at any time to remind themselves whose resume they are reading.